-Objectives are set as part of each five year business plan and each annual business plan.
+Objectives are set as part of the business plan.
 The risks and opportunities associated with those objectives are monitored via a risk review process which includes monitoring of the Operating Plan monthly and quarterly and the use of a risk register.

-The risk appetite that underpins the strategy and activities of the company includes Stage Gate processes and lessons learnt.

-Internal management and control systems are a function of the business process model referred to in a management manual.

-There are various departments with oversight that monitor the operation of internal risk management covering all aspects of the business and report back on strengths and weaknesses in systems and, where necessary, improvements are implemented.
+- 1.2.1 The risk appetite that underpins the strategy and activities of the company includes stage gate processes and lessons learnt. - 1.2.2 Internal management and control systems are a function of the business process model referred to in a management manual. - 1.2.3 There are various departments with oversight that monitor the operation of internal risk management covering all aspects of the business and report back on strengths and weaknesses in systems and, where necessary, improvements are implemented.